KevinMLanderos/NetBio/README.md

 Workflow based on: https://github.com/jgtz/CdeCMx2020-NetworkBiology

 ## General workflow
 ***Important Note: Some steps are ommited here, here we show some of the important points.
-To get the complete workflow take a look of the the attached Jupyter Notebooks***
+To get the complete workflow take a look of the the attached Jupyter Notebooks.***

+## Step 1
+Use NetworkX to calculate network theory measures (degree, distance, betweeness centrality, and others you might find interesting) on each of the three PPI networks (COVID-Human, Human, Drug-Human).
+What is the distribution of these network measures?
+What are the nodes or node pairs with the highest value for these measures in each network?

+### SARS-CoV-2 - Human PPI Network
 ```python
 import pandas as pd
 import numpy as np